radiant-rstats/radiant.data/cran-comments.md

 ## Resubmission

 This is a resubmission.
-In this version I have address a problem linked to issue: https://github.com/yihui/knitr/issues/1864 There are also a number of changes that allow users to change the aesthetics of the app using `bslib` if available.
+In this version I have fixed several bugs and added several new features (see NEWS.md for details).

 ## Test environments